 Able, Gifted and Talented students

-Early identification of able, gifted and talented students enables us to cater for their specific needs by providing challenging and varied ways of learning.
-A dedicated Gifted and Talented Co-ordinator works closely with Heads of Department to provide a programme of study which includes master classes and extra-curricular activities.
+Early identification of able, gifted and talented students enables us to cater to their specific needs by providing challenging and varied ways of learning.
+A dedicated Gifted and Talented Co-ordinator works closely with Heads of Department to provide a programme of study which includes master classes and extra-curricular activities

 Key Stage 3